Aexynn/VRCGetApiData/README.md

 ## :dart: About

-The project has been created in order to be able to quickly and efficiently obtain data relating to my own VRChat account, such as the list of my groups, my represented group, all my worlds, my bio, my avatar, etc...
+The project has been created in order to be able to quickly and efficiently obtain data relating to my own VRChat account, such as the list of my groups, my represented group, all my worlds, my bio, my avatar, all members of my specific group, all bans of my specific group, all infos of my specific group etc...

 And then put it all on a lightweight web server so I could have an API with a cache that would be quicker and easier to use and fetch in applications.